-Syncing and managing your iOS device on iTunes may be the cause of iTunes running slow.
-We suggest you disable automatic syncing of iOS device setting menu.
-Here are the steps to stop syncing iPhone, iPod, or iPad automatically on iTunes:
+Syncing and managing your iOS device on iTunes can be the one of causes for iTunes running slow.
+You can disable automatic syncing of iOS device thus preventing the local data uploading without occupying the storage on iTunes.
+Here are the steps to stop syncing iPhone, iPod, or iPad automatically syncing on iTunes:

 - Launch iTunes on your PC.